-- Visit DCHS at least once a week.
+- Visit DCHS at least every 4 days.
 No one knows your companion better than you!
+Lost reports will be kept 30 days after your last walk thru at DCHS.

 - Post on craigslist under "Community → Lost + Found."